 Now serving as the dean of Notre Dame’s College of Arts and Letters and Professor of History, John T. McGreevy is the author of three books: Parish Boundaries: The Catholic Encounter with Race in the Twentieth Century Urban North, published by the University of Chicago Press in 1996; Catholicism and American Freedom: A History, published by W.W.
-Norton in 2003; and American Jesuits and the World: How an Embattled Religious Order Made Modern Catholicism Global, forthcoming from Princeton University Press in 2016.
+Norton in 2003; and American Jesuits and the World: How an Embattled Religious Order Made Modern Catholicism Global, published by Princeton University Press in 2016.

 McGreevy has received fellowships from the American Council of Learned Societies, the Louisville Institute and the Erasmus Institute, and has published numerous articles and reviews in the Journal of American History, Commonweal, The New Republic, Chicago Tribune, The New York Review of Books, and other venues.